airobinnet/airobinnet/README.md

 ## ⚡ Fun fact:

-My initials are "AI" (Antony Isaac Robin) which sparked my interest in artificial intelligence from a young age after seeing AI in movies.
+My initials are "AI" (Antony Isaac Robin) which sparked my interest in artificial intelligence from a young age after seeing AI in movies (Johnny 5 🤖).

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
 Happy coding! 🚀